chenhaubin/torch_musa/README.md

 cd audio && python setup.py install
 ```
 the `version` is same as the torch version.
-Similar to torchvision, there is the possiblity that ```import torch_musa``` has to be added to the start of setup.py to use it.

 ### Other Repositories
 Many repositories have supported MUSA backend upstream,